gkakavas/ColorSpaceEditor/README.md

 - **Load** any image file and convert it to a supported color space using the color model chooser.

 - **Save** the modified image by pressing the save button.
 A tag of the color space is added to the file name so that the application can read the file again in the converted color model.
+Along with the converted file also get exported the components of the specific color model.
+For example an export to a rgb image will also export the distinct channels represented on gray-scale.

 - **Capture** an image using the image capture button and process it as any other loaded picture.